Extremis

-Extremis is a six-issue story arc from the comic book series Iron Man (vol. 4), published in issues one through six in 2005 and 2006 by Marvel Comics.
+"Extremis" is a six-issue story arc from the comic book series Iron Man (vol. 4), published in issues one through six in 2005 and 2006 by Marvel Comics.
 It was written by Warren Ellis and illustrated by Adi Granov.
 Extremis elevates the status quo for Iron Man, increasing the power of his armor significantly.

 Extremis received mostly positive reviews, and it is often listed as one of the best Iron Man stories.
 Elements of Extremis were adapted for the 2008 film Iron Man, and the Iron Man: Armored Adventures episode "Extremis," and the storyline serves as the primary source material for the 2013 film Iron Man 3.

 Production

 Extremis was the second story arc after the "Avengers Disassembled" crossover event, not to be confused with "Stark: Disassembled", a later story in The Invincible Iron Man.

 The story was meant as a sort of "new start" for the character—to redefine him from his origins as an arms dealer, to be the "test pilot for the future" Ellis intended him to be.
 The story rarely mentions any of Iron Man's past, and references to the rest of the Marvel universe are limited to brief, passing mentions of the Avengers and Fin Fang Foom.
-Warren Ellis admitted he had intentionally not read any Iron Man material besides the very earliest issues.
+Warren Ellis admitted he had intentionally not read any Iron Man material besides the earliest issues.

 This is similar for Adi Granov: "My first official introduction to the character occurred a year prior to Extremis. [...]
 Upon reading the script, I realized how realistic Warren's approach was to the story. [...]
 When illustrating the book I wanted my art to mirror the realism in Warren's writing [...]
 I felt that Warren wrote a story that's a sort of techno-thriller action story and I wanted the art to reflect this. [...]
 I saw Iron Man as not just a superhero in a suit; rather he is a pilot or weapon.
 To me, the Iron Man armor is more akin to a jet fighter than it is to an outfit.

-The story, which lasts about three to four days in comic book time, takes place at an undefined time after the founding of the New Avengers and before the Stamford catastrophe (which led to the Marvel Civil War).
+The story, which lasts about three to four days in comic book time, takes place at an undefined time after the founding of the New Avengers and before the destruction of Stamford, Connecticut by Nitro (which led to the Marvel Civil War).